Larrysonp1/techarena/README.md

 ### Prerequisites

-- Node.js (v14 or higher)
+- Node.js (v18 or higher)
-- npm or yarn
+- npm (v9 or higher)

 ### Installation

+> **Note:** This project uses npm as the preferred package manager.
+Using other package managers may lead to dependency conflicts.

 1. Clone the repository
    ```bash